bM7tcHF88GBxDni/authentication-and-authorisation/Readme.md

     You can pass in the middleware function as a parameter here after the path, before the callback function that will do a final response
     If successful, send some h1

+Researched and tested but not implemented in this project as this repository does not have a front end.
 Store token in localStorage https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage
 ```